Winning and retaining the trust of the audience

 The vision for the media organisation needs to be set by the senior management team and approved by the relevant board, trustees or regulators.
 It will describe how you will operate and why you will be different from others.

 Typically, this vision will be set out in the ‘About Us’ page of your website.
-This is where you set out what you stand for, what you aim to offer to your target audience, how you will offer the material, and how you aim to be accountable by welcoming feedback and audience involvement.
+This is where you state what you stand for, what you aim to offer to your target audience, how you will deliver the material, and how you aim to be accountable by welcoming feedback and audience involvement.

 Sample About Us page